desmarais-lab/NetworkInference/README.md

 NetworkInference: Inferring Latent Diffusion Networks
 ================
 Fridolin Linder
-2017-01-29
+2017-02-22

 ![](https://travis-ci.org/flinder/NetworkInference.svg)

 Introduction
 ------------

-The `NetworkInference` package provides an R implementation of the `netinf` algorithm (Gomez Rodriguez, Leskovec, and Krause 2010).
+This package provides an R implementation of the algorithm created by Gomez Rodriguez, Leskovec, and Krause (2010).
+Given a set of events that spread between a set of nodes the algorithm infers the most likely stable diffusion network that is underlying the diffusion process.

 Installation
 ------------